Signed in as:

 filler@godaddy.com

-She was born Sept.
-1, 1935 in Oregon City, Ore., to Vernald and Katherine Moehnke.
-She married her High School Sweetheart William Newhouse "Bill" in 1956.
+She was born September 1, 1935 in Oregon City to Vernald and Katherine Moehnke.
+She married her high school sweetheart, Bill Newhouse, in 1956.
 While still attending college in Corvallis, their first of three sons was born (Grant).
 After a brief move to Lincoln City, they settled in Oak Grove where two more sons were born (Greg and Graeme).
-Shirley and Bill worked together for many years at their Pharmacy in Oregon City, near the top of the elevator.
-After the sale of the Pharmacy in 1982, Shirley continued her career as a Pharmacy Tech until her retirement.
+Shirley and Bill worked together for many years at their pharmacy in Oregon City, located near the top of the elevator.
+After the sale of the pharmacy in 1982, Shirley continued her career as a pharmacy tech until her retirement.

 Shirley was baptized and married at Zion Lutheran Church in Oregon City, and later made St. Stephens Lutheran Church as her family's church home.
 Shirley was very active in numerous community organizations including Oregon City Woman's Club, Lady Shriners and volunteered for many years with Hospice.
 She traveled with Bill across the U.S. as Shriner Ambassadors.

 She is survived by her husband, William Newhouse; two sons, Grant Newhouse and Graeme Newhouse; son, Greg Newhouse predeceased her in 2014.
-She has eight grandchildren, Jake, Shane, Charlie, Blake, Troy, Taylor, Eric and Andrew; and six great-grandchildren.
+She has eight grandchildren and six great-grandchildren.

-Shirley will be remembered for her love of her family.
-Always looking forward to spending time and travel with her sons and grandchildren.
-For Shirley, there was no better time to be with family than the holidays of Thanksgiving and Christmas where she was known for her loving hospitality and wonderful cooking.
+Shirley will be remembered for her love of family.
+She was always looking forward to spending time and traveling with her sons and grandchildren.
+For Shirley, there was no better time to be with family than the holidays, where she was known for her loving hospitality and wonderful cooking.

 With sadness the GFWC Oregon City Woman’s Club was sorry to hear that Karin Morey, a 10 year member of our organization passed away May 31, 2022.
 She was our webmaster, historian and parliamentarian.
 She was a previous Facebook publisher and member of our auction committee.
 Karin was passionate about OCWC history and pursued information about our Past Presidents.
 Each year, the club places red carnations at each of the Past President’s graves at Mt.
 View Cemetery.
 Karin was there most years to help with this project.